mukeshsoni/deepnotes-editor/README.md

 is of the type `EditorState` from `draft-js`.
 See `draft-js` documentation for more details - https://draftjs.org/docs/quickstart-api-basics#controlling-rich-text

 P. S. - This component is not a controlled component.
-Which means that once loaded, changing the initialEditorState in between renders will not make it reset to whatever new state is being sent.
+But if you change the variable you send to `initialEditorState`, it will set that as the new editor state.

 #### initialZoomedInItemId
 If we want the editor to open zoomed in on some item.
 Very useful if you map the